How LGBT+ people are persecuted in an Arab country where same-sex relations are legal.

 “It’s one of the only countries in the MENA (Middle East and North Africa) region that does not criminalise being LGBT+,” said Khalid in an interview.
 He is the founder of My Kali magazine, the first LGBT+ friendly webzine in Jordan, and one of the first in the MENA region.
 He identifies as gay.
 “Most of the countries in the MENA region want to reach that level.
 And it’s already given to us,” he added.

 Yet, half-a-century since legalisation, LGBT+ rights in the country remain a gray area.

-Madian Al Jazerah is a LGBT+ activist and the owner of Books@cafe, a LGBT+ friendly space.
+Madian Al Jazerah is an LGBT+ activist and the owner of Books@cafe, an LGBT+ friendly space.
 “Although there’s no law that criminalises, there is no law that protects the LGBT+ community,” he said in an interview.
-When there is physical abuse to the community, police treatment isn’t fair or equal, he said.
+When there is physical abuse of the community, police treatment isn’t fair or equal, he said.

 He mentioned several other legal peculiarities.
 There’s an elastic law according to which anything that tarnishes the values and morals of the community is illegal.
 So, meeting a woman alone and kissing her on her cheeks may be to totally acceptable in the capital Amman.
 The same may be unacceptable to the community elsewhere and so, illegal there.
 “This gets used a lot against the LGBT+ people,” he said.

 Hasan had organised the International Day Against Homophobia, Transphobia and Biphobia (IDAHOT) events in Jordan, last year.
 Dubious by-laws were used by the government to condemn it.
 In the constitution, Islam is stated as the religion of the nation.
 So, the Interior Minister argued that recognising LGBT+ groups would be against the constitution, and so, illegal.